-In non-operator overtime, the Authority saved \$2.3 million in 2008, compared to 2007.
-This was achieved through detailed analysis of overtime cost drivers, developing more effective ways to dispense overtime, effectively managing and monitoring the times to complete tasks, and maximizing use of the UltraMain maintenance and material system.
-Overtime for 2009 and 2010 were maintained at the new levels and 2011 is projected to be slightly lower.
+In non-operator overtime, the Authority saved \$2.3 million in 2008, compared to 2007. was achieved through detailed analysis of overtime cost drivers, developing more effective ways to dispense overtime. effectively managing and monitoring times to complete tasks, maximizing use of the UltraMain maintenance and material system.
+Overtime for 2009 through 2011 were maintained at the new levels and 2012 is projected to be slightly lower.